 Obviously the best websites that you can find out there in terms of good professional-looking photographs are not free but I’ve found a few good ones that I use sometimes for lower budget projects.
 One of the best free stock photography websites that I’ve been using is Unsplash.
 What’s special about this is that it has collections of photos that help speed up the browsing process.
-Pexels and Pixabay are another good ones that have different download sizes too which can help reduce downloading time.
+Pikwizard lets you edit your photos before downloading them, while Pexels and Pixabay are two other good ones that have different download sizes too which can help reduce downloading time.

 When it comes to tools and apps that you can use throughout your design process, one of my favourite ones is Coolors.
 It is a fun tool that I use for getting inspiration for colour palettes.
 You can hit enter and it throws 5 random colour palettes at you.
 You can also lock the colours that you like and keep reversing the rest until you get one that you’re happy with.
 It’s a very good starting point for colour palettes instead of aimlessly hitting the colour picking tool.
+Another is Canva, whose Design Wiki gives the lowdown on everything you need to know about colours, their meanings and the best colour combinations, hopefully giving some inspiration for your next design!
 Invision and Marvel are both free prototyping tools that allow you to share wireframes with people who in turn can leave feedback on.
 I find that prototyping tools like those help make wireframes very professional-looking instead of having to attach png files to client emails.
 They are great for internal feedback and a must-have for all UX designers.
 Last but not least, Tinypng is another good tool that compresses images without losing quality so your site loads faster.

 These resources are all a good place to start for inspiration and to start building your designs, and are the ones I use regularly – but inspiration is wherever you find it, and there are many more resources out there which can help on more specific tasks.
 Check out my article on rebrands in 2017 here to see how companies have changed their image to see if you find any inspiration for your own!